madvorak/trimmer/README.md

-# Lean 4 script that removes trailing spaces in `.lean` files.
+# Lean 4 script that removes trailing spaces in `.lean` files

 Run with a single command line argument: path to the directory that you want `trimmer` to traverse (recursively).